WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

-Because of the mandatory usage of TLS1.3 with HTTP/3, and the expected widespread deployment of HTTP/3, running VoIP on top of HTTP/3 will bring built-in encryption of media and signalling between peering domains, which is a notable improvement over the current deployment situation.
+Because of the mandatory usage of TLS1.3 with HTTP/3, and the expected widespread deployment of HTTP/3, running VoIP on top of HTTP/3 will bring built-in encryption of media and signalling everywhere, which is a notable improvement over the current deployment situation.
 It is also necessary in order to utilize HTTP/3.

-For reasons of interoperability, and to enable e2e media encryption in several inter-domain use cases, RIPT assumes each media chunk may be encrypted, and if so, it contains a key ID which dereferences the encryption keys, ciphers and other information needed to decrypt the packet.
+For reasons of interoperability, and to enable e2e media encryption in several cross-company or inter-provider use cases, RIPT assumes each media chunk may be encrypted, and if so, it contains a key ID which dereferences the encryption keys, ciphers and other information needed to decrypt the packet.
 The exchange of these keys and ciphers is done entirely out of band of RIPT.

 However, RIPT does not support SRTP.
 If a client receives a SIP call with SRTP, it must terminate the SRTP and decrypt media